Healthcare in Canada: Number of physicians

-Canada, like its North American neighbor the United States, has a ratio of practising physicians to a population that is below the OECD average but a level of practising nurses that is higher than the OECD average, and below the US average in 2016.
+Canada, like its North American neighbor the United States, has a ratio of practising physicians to a population that is below the OECD average but a level of practising nurses that is higher than the OECD average, though below the US average in 2016.

-A record number of doctors was reported in 2012 with 75,142 physicians.
+A record number of doctors was reported in 2012 with 75,142 physicians, though this includes doctors who have partially or completely opted out of the public health system, which has occurred at record numbers in Quebec.
 The gross average salary was $328,000.
 Out of the gross amount, doctors pay for taxes, rent, staff salaries and equipment.
-Recent reports indicate that Canada may be heading toward an excess of doctors, though communities in rural, remote and northern regions, however, may still experience a shortage.
+Recent reports indicate that Canada has an imbalanced supply of specialists to general physicians, and a severe shortage of family doctors, with 10 million Canadians projected to lack access to primary care, compounded by new graduates opting against selecting family medicine, and communities in rural, remote and northern regions, experience particularly acute shortages.
+Limitations on which and how many physicians can complete Canada's required two year medical residency may prevent trained doctors from acquiring a license to practice medicine, leading to an effective shortage.
+Burnout and mental health reasons may also play a role, as in 2021, 48% of physicians polled by the Canadian Medical Association screened positive for depression.

 Physician payment

 Basic services are provided by private doctors (since 2002 they have been allowed to incorporate), with the entire fee paid for by the government at the same rate.

 Most family doctors receive a fee per visit.
 These rates are negotiated between the provincial governments and the province's medical associations, usually on an annual basis.
+The fee for service model has been criticized for deterring physicians from becoming family doctors in British Columbia.

 CTV news reported that, in 2006, family physicians in Canada made an average of $202,000 a year.

 In 2018, to draw attention to the low pay of nurses and the declining level of service provided to patients, more than 700 physicians, residents and medical students in Quebec signed an online petition asking for their pay raises to be canceled.